 Do you have to tip movers?

-Tipping is not something you should feel obligated to do, but it’s a standard way to show your gratitude.
+Tipping is a standard way to show your gratitude.
 Most movers don’t expect a tip but when they get one, it’s greatly appreciated.
 You may feel like you’re already paying the moving company a fortune and that tipping movers is excessive, but few people in the service industry work as hard as movers do.

 A tip is a way to show that you recognize the extra effort they put in.
 It is important to remember that there is usually a lot more riding on your movers’ job performance than a waiter’s or a barber’s.

-Here’s a guide on how much to tip movers:
+Here’s a guide on how much tip for movers is customary:

 - A half-day move (4 hours or less) – $20 per person